microsoft/Power-Platform-For-Beginners/2-Power Apps Development/README.md

 ## Overview Power Apps
 ### Low-code Business Applications Development
+Low-code business application development refers to creating business applications with minimal coding using visual development environments.
+Low-code platforms aim to accelerate application development and delivery by empowering "citizen developers" - those without formal programming skills but with domain or business expertise.
+Microsoft's Power Platform is a prime example of a low-code development platform.
+It offers tools to create custom business applications, automate workflows, and analyze data without the need for deep coding knowledge.

+#### Benefits of using a low-code platform, Microsoft Power Platform, include:
+* Rapid application development and deployment.
+* Reducing the gap between IT and business units.
+* Empowering a more comprehensive range of users to develop solutions.
+* Cost savings as organizations can develop many solutions in-house.

 ### Model-Driven vs Canvas Apps
 #### Canvas Apps:
 Canvas Apps enables users to design and develop custom applications tailored to their business needs regardless of their technical expertise.
 One of the significant draws of Canvas Apps is its ability to connect with various data sources, including Microsoft's own Dynamics 365, SharePoint, SQL Server, and many others, ensuring that apps can seamlessly integrate with a user's existing infrastructure.
 The drag-and-drop functionality and Excel-like low code language ([Power Fx](https://learn.microsoft.com/en-us/power-platform/power-fx/overview)), combined with a myriad of pre-built templates, ensures that individuals without a background in coding can create functional and efficient business applications.